Beijzum/beijzum.github.io/docs/Upload to GitHub.md

 **Note:** Advanced users can choose customize their repository settings, for the purposes of the tutorial we will leave everything to default.

-## Connecting Local Repository to Online
+## Connecting Local Repository to Cloud

 This section focuses on connecting your local .git folder to the online GitHub repostiory.